mattlol85/FitzNet-Hardcore/README.md

 ## Features
 1. Life Regeneration.
-    - Each player starts with one life
+    - Each player starts with StartingLives
-        - This value is *MaxLives* in the config.yml
+        - This value is *StartingLives* in the config.yml
     - After *LifeRegenTime* minuites, the player will have a new life.
         - May implement further ways to deal with lives
             - (Ex.
 Killing player steals life, granting a friend a life but costing 2 for them.)